We have a decade to avoid climate catastrophe. It’s time to go Zero to 100.

 The UN Petition: Climate Rights

-Sixteen young people from around the world submitted a groundbreaking legal complaint to the United Nations Committee on the Rights of the Child on Sept.
-23, 2019.
+Sixteen young people from around the world submitted a groundbreaking legal complaint to the United Nations Committee on the Rights of the Child.
 Earthjustice and global law firm Hausfeld are representing the 16 youths in this matter.

 The Climate Strikers

 Watch the story of Sarah, a high school freshman who is striking for climate justice: We are proud to stand in solidarity with millions of young people around the world for the Global Climate Strike.

 Earthjustice is partnering with climate leaders and communities on the frontlines of pollution to: